 A “rest day” at El Mirador doesn’t include much rest.
-That’s because almost everything about what remains of the Mayan city now called El Mirador in the Peten region of Guatemala is spectacular–from the jungle trekking as you travel there (and the resulting spectacularly sore feet) to the cultural, artistic and architectural importance of the area that’s been called the cradle of Mayan civilization.
+That’s because almost everything about what remains of the Mayan city now called El Mirador in the Peten region of Guatemala is spectacular at what’s been called the cradle of Mayan civilization.

 El Mirador by the numbers (prepare to be amazed)